microsoft/fluentui-apple/README.md

 - MSSegmentedControl
 - MSTableViewCell

-A full list of currently supported controls can be found here: [OfficeUIFabric](OfficeUIFabric/).
+A full list of currently supported controls can be found here: [OfficeUIFabric](OfficeUIFabric).

-## Installing Office UI Fabric for iOS
+## Install and use Office UI Fabric

 ### Requirements